What is Azure Active Directory?

 Who uses Azure AD?

-IT admins: As an IT admin, use Azure AD to control access to your apps and your app resources, based on your business requirements.
-For example, you can use Azure AD to require multi-factor authentication when accessing important organizational resources.
-You can also use Azure AD to automate user provisioning between your existing Windows Server AD and your cloud apps, including Microsoft 365.
+IT admins use Azure AD to control access to apps and app resources, based on business requirements.
+For example, as an IT admin, you can use Azure AD to require multi-factor authentication when accessing important organizational resources.
+You could also use Azure AD to automate user provisioning between your existing Windows Server AD and your cloud apps, including Microsoft 365.
 Finally, Azure AD gives you powerful tools to automatically help protect user identities and credentials and to meet your access governance requirements.
 To get started, sign up for a free 30-day Azure Active Directory Premium trial.

-App developers: As an app developer, you can use Azure AD as a standards-based approach for adding single sign-on (SSO) to your app, allowing it to work with a user's pre-existing credentials.
-Azure AD also provides APIs that can help you build personalized app experiences using existing organizational data.
+App developers can use Azure AD as a standards-based authentication provider that helps them add single sign-on (SSO) to apps that works with a user's existing credentials.
+Developers can also use Azure AD APIs to build personalized experiences using organizational data.
 To get started, sign up for a free 30-day Azure Active Directory Premium trial.
 For more information, you can also see Azure Active Directory for developers.

-Microsoft 365, Office 365, Azure, or Dynamics CRM Online subscribers: As a subscriber, you're already using Azure AD.
-Each Microsoft 365, Office 365, Azure, and Dynamics CRM Online tenant is automatically an Azure AD tenant.
-You can immediately start to manage access to your integrated cloud apps.
+Microsoft 365, Office 365, Azure, or Dynamics CRM Online subscribers already use Azure AD as every Microsoft 365, Office 365, Azure, and Dynamics CRM Online tenant is automatically an Azure AD tenant.
+You can immediately start managing access to your integrated cloud apps.

 What are the Azure AD licenses?

-Microsoft Online business services, such as Microsoft 365 or Microsoft Azure, require Azure AD for sign-in activities and to help with identity protection.
-If you subscribe to any Microsoft Online business service, you automatically get Azure AD with access to all the free features.
+Microsoft Online business services, such as Microsoft 365 or Microsoft Azure, use Azure AD for sign-in activities and to help protect your identities.
+If you subscribe to any Microsoft Online business service, you automatically get access to Azure AD free.

 For the pricing options of these licenses, see Azure Active Directory Pricing.